FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/Cg_standard_library/README.md

    - `mul`   multiply a matrix by a column vector, row vector by a matrix, or matrix by a matrix
    - `reﬂect` returns the reﬂectiton vector given an incidence vector and a normal vector.
    - `refract` computes a refraction vector.
+   - `transpose` returns transpose matrix of a matrix.
+   - `trunc` Returns the integral value nearest to but no larger in magnitude than the parameter.